HollyT85/RescueandYou/README.md

 As a rescuer, I want people to understand there are a variety of animals available for re-homing and rescue is not just for dogs and cats.<br>

 <b><u>Testing</u></b>

+The site has been tested on W3C Validator.
+On the index page there were a couple of unclosed tags.
+A lot of errors came from my images, the names of which had spaces in so I had to change these and remove the spaces.
+After these were completed, all pages passed through.

 <u>Issues and Bugs</u>